Bogdan Radenković: Biography

-High Military Court

 The Serbian Supreme Command on 15 March 1917 sent a warrant for Bogdan Radenković's arrest, though the main accused was Dragutin Dimitrijević, better known as Apis, and his associates.
-Radenković was sentenced to death for allegedly plotting against the prince regent Aleksandar Karadjordjević and Nikola Pašić, the head of the Serbian government-in-exile, even though there was no concrete evidence that could link him to such an outrageous plot, not him nor Dimitrijević and others.
+Radenković was sentenced to death for allegedly plotting against the prince regent Aleksandar Karadjordjević and Nikola Pašić, the head of the Serbian government-in-exile, even though there was no concrete evidence that could link him to such an outrageous plot, not him, nor Dimitrijević, nor others.

-Bogdan Radenković died of tuberculosis in a prison hospital in Thessaloniki, Greece on 30 July 1917.
-Years later it was revealed that Nikola Pašić fabricated the story to rid himself of Dragutin Dimitrijević and other Serbian nationalists that may pose a threat after the war during election time.
+Bogdan Radenković died of tuberculosis in a prison hospital in Thessaloniki, Greece, on 30 July 1917.
+Years later, it was revealed that Nikola Pašić fabricated the story to rid himself of Dragutin Dimitrijević and other Serbian nationalists who may pose a threat after the war during election time.
 All the accused were vindicated, but many years later.